CesiumGS/cesium/Documentation/Contributors/PresentersGuide/README.md

 ## Be Passionate

-Give talks on topics you are passionate about.  **Be excited.**  Your passion will naturally show through and will help inspire your audience.
+Give talks on topics you are passionate about.  **Be excited.**  Your passion will naturally show through and will inspire your audience.

-The first time you give a talk is often the best because the material is fresh (see the [second-lecture effect](http://blog.virtualglobebook.com/2012/07/reflections-on-teaching-gpu-programming.html)).
+The first time you give a talk is often the best because the material is fresh to you.

-To delivery the same talk well a second time, it is important to spend the time to review and update the material so you are not presenting cold and recalling what to say once you see the slide.
+To deliver the same talk well a second time, it is important to spend the time to review and update the material so you are not presenting cold and recalling what to say on the fly.

-Once you've spoke about a topic many times, it may be time to give someone else a chance to present.
+Once you've spoke about a topic many times, it may be time to encourage someone else to take the lead.

 ## You are the Expert

 In almost all talks you give, you will be the expert on the topic in the room, even if you don't think you are.
 You prepared the talk.
-You presumably have some experience with the topic even if you are not the originator of the work (this is common in grad school where students present recently published research papers).
+You have some experience with the topic even if you are not the originator of the work (this is common in grad school where students present recently published research papers).

 **Be confident**.

 But don't be arrogant.

 Don't worry about failing.

-@pjcozzi says:

-> If you include teaching, I have given hundreds of talks and nothing remotely terrible has happened.
-Cesium has [crashed in front of a 100 people](http://confreaks.tv/videos/jsgeo2014-creating-3d-web-maps-with-cesium).
-Laugh it off (we then promptly fixed the bug).
->
-> I've prepared a technical talk for a non-technical audience.
-No problem, skip the details, focus on the context, and know the audience better next time.
->
-> _TODO: link above_
->
-> I've prepared a talk of demos and backup videos, and had to present on a machine that supported neither.
-No problem, use backup slides and insist on presenting on your own laptop next time.
+You won't.

 ## Present with a Partner